-It’s important to find a regular care provider you trust for ongoing attention to your health, but here are tips to consider when something comes up:
+It’s important to find a primary care provider (PCP) you trust for ongoing attention to your health, but here are tips to consider when something comes up:

 Go to Urgent Care ifIt’s more involved, like back pain, stitches or X-rays.
 With a $20 copay, it is generally more cost-effective than an ER visit.

 Go to the ER ifIt can’t wait.
 Any life-threatening or sudden severe condition, call 911 and/or go to the emergency room.

 Dealing with any of these health issues?
 We can help.